TonyN678/blog/myblog/content/posts/ssh-key-config/index.md

 To enhance security, disable password authentication on the remote server.
 This ensures only users with the private key can log in.

+> **_NOTE:_**   This will block password login from ssh but still allow on-site direct connection with hdmi and monitor.
 1. Open the SSH daemon configuration file on the remote server:
    ```bash
    sudo vim /etc/ssh/sshd_config